 This course establishes the foundation and knowledge required for several upper year courses.
-Lectures will help you:
+Lectures and labs are integrated and together, will help you:

-- 1. Identify the major anatomical features and the basic physiology of the skeletal, muscular, skeletal, nervous, endocrine, reproductive and immune systems. - 2.
-Detailed examination of our special senses (vision, smell, hearing and taste). - 3.
-Understand how homeostasis works and the importance of homeostasis in maintaining a constant internal environment. - 4.
+- 1. Identify the major anatomical features and the basic physiology of the skeletal, muscular, nervous, reproductive, endocrine and immune systems. - 2.
+Detailed examination of our special senses (vision, smell, hearing and taste).

+- 3. Understand how homeostasis works and the importance of homeostasis in maintaining a constant internal environment. - 4.
 Understand human genetics and how genetic material is transferred. - 5.
 Understand the basics of human evolution and ecology.